 Adds preview handlers for .config, .psq, .xps, "xmlfile", .resources, CSV files, SNP files, MPE files.

-Vista includes some built-in preview handlers but if you want to preview more file types in the Reading pane, you'll need to install preview handlers.
-Instructions for writing your own handlers along with some common file types are available in Stephen Toub's managed preview handlers.
-(The ZIP preview handler requires Microsoft Visual J#® 2.0 Redistributable Package- install it before installing the preview handler.)
+If you want to preview additional file types in the Reading pane, you'll need to install preview handlers.
+Instructions for writing your own handlers along with some common file types are available in Stephen Toub's managed preview handlers article in the January 2007 issue of MSDN Magazine.